R9295/parserkiosk/HOWTO.md

 ## Basic Example
-Let's write a simple "serializer", it should:
+Let's write a simple "parser", it should:
 1. Take a string containing words that are separated by commas
 2. Should return a list of those words.
 3. Enforce atleast two entries in the list (two words, one comma)